kelvinlegacy/mission23_wiki/#StudentWatch-at-Georgia-Tech.md

 * Any non-git nerd
      - Download a copy of the repo above often.
 Click the green Code button in the Code/files section.
      - Tell others to do the same (offline)
+* Physics nerds?
+     - You guys and gals can help or identify the nerds to help the police and others on campus see or at least detect people cloaked.
+[See this](https://www.army-technology.com/features/military-camouflage-technology-us-russia/) for a starter.
 * Geological Nerds
     - Watch that seismographs.
 * Well Connected Inter-Collegiate Nerds